Most families aren't saving enough money. Start building wealth!

-My husband has always had a job that offered a 401(k) plan, and we've always struggled to contribute the maximum amount ($13,000 in 2004, with an additional $3,000 "catch-up" contribution for those over age 50) allowed by law.
-We also both fully fund Individual Retirement Accounts each year (the maximum amount is $3,000 in 2004, with an additional $3,000 "catch-up" contribution for those over 50).
+My husband has always had a job that offered a 401(k) plan, and we've always struggled to contribute the maximum amount allowed by law.
+We also both fully fund Individual Retirement Accounts each year.

 But we haven't funded a separate retirement plan for me.
 Because I'm a self-employed, independent contractor, I have the option to contribute to a savings plan such as a Keogh or a SEP-IRA.
 But I've never done it.
 It seems there's always something else in my life that's screaming for more money.

-And that seems to be the problem for a majority of American families, according to a study released in May 2002 by the Consumer Federation of America.
-The study found that despite the strong economic boom of the past decade, many families are having trouble saving and still live from paycheck to paycheck.
+And that seems to be the problem for a majority of American families, many of whom are having trouble saving and still live from paycheck to paycheck.

 Build Wealth One Penny at a Time